half0wl/raychen.io/src/content/postgres-migra.md

 ---
-title: "Managing Postgres Schema Changes With Migra"
+title: "Managing Postgres schema changes with Migra"
 slug: "managing-postgres-schema-changes-with-migra"
 publishedAt: "2022-11-05"
+pin: true
 keywords: "postgres, migra, schema"
 ---

-[`migra`](https://github.com/djrobstep/migra) is a great tool for tracking changes in a Postgres schema without relying on ORMs.
+[`migra`](https://github.com/djrobstep/migra) is a great tool for tracking changes in a Postgres schema for ORM-less setups.

 It generates schema diffs between two different Postgres instances. **i.e.**, on an instance A with the desired schema, and instance B with current schema,